 Even though we do not normally recommend places to eat, you must visit the Cafe Central.
 Yes, it is pricey but the food is delicious and the building is super beautiful.
 It is worth going in and order a dessert.
 Make sure to go early in the morning as in the afternoon there is a long line to get in.

-You should try the following food in each place:
+You should try the following food in each restaurant:

 - Cafe Demel: Eat any of the delicious pastries and watch the chefs creating the delicious chocolatey treats.